 First though, just my subjective opinion:

-I think collagen protein as a supplement shows promise, but needs a lot more research.
+Collagen protein as a supplement shows promise as something that can provide benefits to our body, but I think it needs a lot more research.

 Independent research, specifically.